AC8L/QMX_Plus_Autotuner_Internal_Battery_Speaker/README.md

 # Build steps at a glance

-**WARNING!
+**WARNING 1!
+Anyone who are about to try these experimental solutions are doing so at their own risk and I do not carry any repsonsibility for any loss as a result of trying proposed solution, including but not limited to the material loss or loss of health!!!**

+**WARNING 2!
 Before you proceed with spending money and time, please take a note that the battery mod is compatible with QMX+ 12V build only!!!
 Do not use it with QMX+ built for 9V power supply, you will damage the rig!!!**

 1. Build <a href="http://qrp-labs.com/qmxp.html">QMX+</a> with following mods:
    - Do not solder the jumper wire on JP501 as instructed on Rev2.00 build document's page 37!
 The ATU will play the role of that jumper wire.